Preeclampsia: Symptoms, Risks, Treatment, and Prevention

 - Avoid beverages containing caffeine.

-- Your doctor may suggest you take prescribed medicine and additional supplements.
+- Your doctor may suggest you take the prescribed medicine and additional supplements.

 Compiled using information from the following sources: